manukall/phoenix_token_auth/README.md

   password_reset_email_subject: fn user -> "Hello #{user.email}" end,        # function returning the subject of a welcome email
   password_reset_email_body: fn user, reset_token -> reset_token end,        # function returning the body of a welcome email
   mailgun_domain: "example.com"                                              # domain of your mailgun account
-  mailgun_key: "secret"                                                      # secret key of your mailgun account
+  mailgun_key: "secret",                                                     # secret key of your mailgun account
+  registration_validator: fn changeset -> changeset end                      # function receiving and returning the changeset for registration.
+This is the place to run custom validations.
 ```